jsbien/glyph-miner/README-JSB.md

   * The slides from the conference available at https://www.informatik.uni-wuerzburg.de/fileadmin/10030100/Presentation-JCDL2016.pdf

-* The Youtube video at https://youtu.be/T-p_kIdsn6k The video has been transcribed with and converted into slides, which are available in this repository.
+* The Youtube video at https://youtu.be/T-p_kIdsn6k The video has been transcribed with `whisper` and converted into slides, which are available in this repository.

 Installation instruction is available [*here*](INSTALL.md)